Tuesday, November 17, 2015

 The resort has several pools.

-The bishops residence was built by the bishop is such a way that it would be cool all the time.
-Hence there are no aircons in the rooms.
-The windows had screens but with bigger holes for the air to enter.
-Hence every bed had mosquito nets already in place as they were already tacked at the end of the bed by tubular poles surrounding the bed.
+The Bishop’s residence was designed in such a way that it would remain cool at all times, so there were no air-conditioners in the rooms.
+The windows had screens with wider openings to allow more air to pass through.
+Because of this, each bed had a mosquito net already set up, fixed in place by tubular poles surrounding the bed.

 Pagadian City, Zamboanga del Sur